Final steps to complete your build, from checking for defects to council sign-off (plus essential product information).

 You need to apply to council for sign-off as soon as you believe your building work is completed.

-If your contractors have met all of the building consent requirements, including all scheduled inspections, applying for a code compliance certificate should be straightforward.
+If your contractors have met all of the building consent requirements, including all scheduled inspections, getting a code compliance certificate should be straightforward.

 As part of completing the build, your contractor must give you certain information and documents related to the building work, regardless of the price or size of the project.
 You might need them for your code compliance certificate application, as well as for management and maintenance of your building.

 Your contractor needs to give you: